50 Practical Journal Prompts About Fear to Be Fearless

 Take small steps

 Gradually confront your fears by taking small, manageable steps outside of your comfort zone.
-Break down daunting tasks into smaller, more achievable actions.
+Break down daunting tasks into smaller, achievable actions.
+Each successful step forward builds confidence and diminishes the power of fear.

 Practice mindfulness